JavidanAlizade/Stoody-Docs/stoody-internal-doc/docs/intro.md

 The command also installs all necessary dependencies you need to run Docusaurus.

+## Backend Setup and Build
+Before you can start the Stoody backend, you need to build it first.

+## Build the Backend
+If you are using TypeScript for the backend, first compile the TypeScript code to JavaScript.

+Run the following command:

+`npm run build`

+This will create the compiled production code in the `dist/` folder.

+## Start the Backend
+After building the backend, you can start the server:

+`npm start`

+The backend will now run using the compiled code in the dist/ folder, and you can access it at http://localhost:8080/.

 ## Start your site

 Run the development server: